OasisLMF/GenerateDocs/src/sections/disaggregation.rst

 a bigger issue for the vulnerability module than it is to append aggregate footprints to the detailed footprint, where the detailed footprints are already very big and the increase in file size is relatively small.

-Oasis has implemented on-the-fly blending of vulnerability damage distributions for missing risk attributes, to remove the necessity the pre-calculate and store area-based vulnerability curves.
+Oasis has implemented on-the-fly blending of vulnerability damage distributions for missing risk attributes, to remove the necessity to pre-calculate and store area-based vulnerability curves.
 This requires the model provider to prepare two extra model files;

 * **aggregate_vulnerability** - this defines a new range of vulnerability ids identifying different mixtures of unknown attributes 'aggregate_vulnerability_id' and maps them to the vulnerability_ids for known risk attributes.
 This is a small file as it is area-independent.

-* **weights** - for each areaperil in the model, this defines the list of vulnerability_ids for known risk attributes (not aggregate_vulnerability_ids) that are present and a 'count' column contains any value that represent the relative weighting of that vulnerability_id for each areaperil_id.
+* **weights** - for each areaperil in the model, this defines the list of vulnerability_ids for known risk attributes (i.e. not aggregate_vulnerability_ids) that are present.
+A third 'count' field stores any measure of exposure concentration such as population, sum insured or other economic measure.
+It is used to derive relative weights for weighting the damage probability distributions contained within the vulnerability file for the vulnerability_ids present for each areaperil_id.
 This can be a very large file.

 The model provider must also include the set of aggregate vulnerability ids in the vulnerability dictionary along with their risk attributes (which will be a mixture of known and unknown attributes) so that exposures may be matched to them during the keys lookup process.

 Wherever exposures are matched with an aggregate_vulnerability_id in the keys lookup process, a dynamic weighting of the damage distributions for known attributes in the kernel is invoked during the model execution.
-The weighting is based on the data provided in the new model files.
+The weighting is based on the 'count' data provided in the weights file.

 The model files can be in csv or binary format.
 The data structures with example data are as follows;

 |

 aggregate_vulnerability: